bloominstituteoftechnology/react-state2-guided/README.md

     import { legacy_createStore, compose } from 'redux'
     ```

-  - 2.2 - Build a dummy reducer just for wiring the app:
+  - 2.2 - Build a dummy combined reducer just for wiring the app:

     ```js
     const initialState = { count: 0 }